 As discussed in the March 2011 “Blueprint for a Secure Energy Future,” (“Blueprint”) the production of domestic natural gas enhances energy security and fuels our nation's economy (DCN 07496).
 In 2010, U.S. natural gas production reached its highest level in more than 30 years with much of the increase resulting from the production of natural gas from shale formations.
 This is due to recent advances in horizontal drilling and hydraulic fracturing that have made extraction of natural gas from shale formations more technically and economically feasible.
 The increase is expected to continue.
 The U.S. Department of Energy projects shale gas production as a percentage of the U.S. natural gas production will increase over the next 25 years from the current level of 14% to an estimated 45%.

-As indicated in the “Blueprint,” the Administration is taking several steps to ensure natural gas is developed in a safe and environmentally responsible manner.
+As indicated in the “Blueprint,” the Administration is taking several steps to Start Printed Page 66295ensure natural gas is developed in a safe and environmentally responsible manner.
 The “Blueprint” lists several initiatives to support these goals, including disclosure of fracturing chemicals, public meetings, EPA- and DOE-led research, the establishment of an expert panel to examine fracturing issues, and technical assistance to State regulators.
 In particular, the “Blueprint” directed the Secretary of Energy, in consultation with the EPA Administrator and Secretary of the Interior, to task the Secretary of Energy Advisory Board (SEAB) with establishing a subcommittee to examine issues related to shale gas production through hydraulic fracturing.
 The subcommittee is supported by DOE, EPA and DOI, and its membership extends beyond SEAB members to include leaders from industry, the environmental community, academia, and states.
 The subcommittee is working to identify both immediate steps that can be taken to improve the safety and environmental performance of fracturing and to provide consensus recommended advice to the agencies on practices for shale extraction to ensure the protection of public health and the environment.
 On August 11, 2011, the Subcommittee submitted a 90-day report with its preliminary recommendations (DCN 07504).
 The report recommends measures to increase public disclosure and transparency and address concerns about air and water pollution.
 The report also recommends a range of tools for implementing these measures, including regulation, continuous improvement in best practices by industry, and ongoing research and development.

 Today's decision to initiate rulemaking is consistent with these initiatives in that it addresses potential environmental impacts associated with hydraulic fracturing.
 This is part of the Administration's commitment in the “Blueprint” to continue to review existing regulatory structures governing both onshore and offshore oil and gas development to identify potential efficiencies in those processes and any crucial gaps that pose safety and environmental risks.